apache/brpc/docs/en/new_protocol.md

                            const butil::IOBuf& request_buf,
                            const Authenticator* auth);
 ```
 This function is used to pack request_buf into msg, which is called every time before sending messages to server(including retrying).
-When auth is not NULL, authentication information is also needed to be packed.
+When auth is not nullptr, authentication information is also needed to be packed.
 Return 0 if succeed, otherwise -1.

 ### process_request
 ```c++